Autism Assessment and Diagnosis

 Having an assessment for autism does not always lead to a diagnosis of autism.

 Fees vary depending on the age of the child/young person as they require different assessments.
 Below is a general guide, dependant on age at the time of the assessment, for our multidisciplinary NICE guidance compliant autism assessments.
+Should additional assessments/liaison with other professionals be requested/required, the price quoted will reflect those.

 Payment of Fees